moeschlussel/ikigai-discovery-quiz/README.md

 - Built with love using modern web technologies
 - Inspired by the timeless wisdom of Ikigai
 - Powered by OpenAI's advanced language models
+- Analytics by Vercel Analytics and Google Analytics

 ---